 Enriched through interdisciplinary scholarship reaching across the fields of information, education, media studies, and the creative arts my work integrates theories of youth empowerment, autoethnography, and participatory practices within the creation of graphic narratives.

-My doctoral research in Information Studies employs arts-based research methods to explore the making of autobiographical comics as a primary way of understanding and examining the experiences of researcher and participants.
+My doctoral research in Language and Literacy Education employs arts-based research methods to explore the making of autobiographical comics as a primary way of understanding and examining the experiences of researcher and participants.
 Enriched through interdisciplinary scholarship reaching across the fields of information, education, media studies, and the creative arts my work integrates theories of youth empowerment, autoethnography, and participatory practices within the creation of graphic narratives.

 In fusing creation and inquiry, I aim to position the research to better understand how visual storytelling may foster knowledge related to identity, resilience, and hope in young participants.
 Working through the craft of autobiographical comics—as a medium often engaged in narratives connected to trauma—my research explores how working in this form may offer unique expression to young people in regard to current and future environmental narratives.
 Distinct from my dissertation artefact—which will also take the form of a graphic novel encompassing the theory, research, and analysis process—this work, created entirely by youth, aims to explore components of future narratives critical to young people today.